dev-whoan/MKWeb/README.md

 ## Controller

-We designed Controller as relationships between Model and View-side
+We designed Controller as relationships between Model and Service

 ## Service

-We defined Service as the actual functions which operates for Controller, in Controller.
+We defined Service as receiver which handles requests from front end software, such that Web, Mobile Application, ...

+Service will handle the request by getting data by Controller and responsing it to requester

+## View

+We allow Cross Platform.
+View is the front end software, such that Web(HTML, React, ...), Mobile Application(iOS, Android)

 -----